Guide: Beach strolling in Dubai – Kite Beach and beyond

 What’s the story?

 Kite Beach is my favourite beach in Dubai, well actually the whole stretch of beach along this area (I still get confused with what is and what isn’t officially Kite Beach).
-Taking a stroll here is a sure fire way of reassuring you that living in Dubai has many plus points.
-If you’re just here on holiday then it’s certainly worth exploring here to show you what Dubai has to offer.
+Taking a stroll here is a surefire way of reassuring you that living in Dubai has many plus points.
+If you’re just here on holiday then it’s certainly worth exploring to show you what Dubai has to offer.
 It’s also perfect for a stroll.

 Where to start?